rif/web2admin/README.md

 Installation
 ------------
- - Download the [master tip](https://github.com/rif/web2admin/tarball/master), rename it to web2py.plugin.web2admin.w2p and install it via the web2py interface.
+ - Download the [master tip](https://github.com/downloads/rif/web2admin/web2py.plugin.web2admin.w2p) and install it via the web2py interface.

- The master branch will always contain to the latest stable version (the development will be done on another branch).

 or

  - Clone the web2admin repo and copy content in your app excluding the .git and .gitignore.

+ The master branch will always contain to the latest stable version (the development will be done on another branch).

 Update
 ------
 Just use any of the installation procedures and overwrite the plugin content in your web2py app.